relaxdiego/terminus/README.md

 > NOTE: We can't use `netplan try` here since we are defining a bridge and
 > reverting that config isn't supported.
 In that case, make sure you got
-> everything right or you'll have to walk over to the machine and fix via
+> everything right or you'll have to walk over to the machine and fix it via
 > its console!
 Optionally, if you have a second ethernet or maybe even a
 > WiFi interface, keep that on.
 That's outside the scope of this guide though.